Compagnies Républicaines de Sécurité: History

 The CRS were created on 8 December 1944, after the Groupes mobiles de réserve (GMR) (created by the Vichy régime) were dissolved.
 The CRS are a civilian corps (unlike the gendarmes, who are military), trained in anti-insurrection and antiriot techniques.
 The CRS saw their first serious action during the 1947 strikes in France.

 Communist sympathisers were strongly represented in the ranks of some of the early companies (due to their history of engagement in the French Resistance, and according to some - due to a desire to practice entryism).
 The French Communist Party (PCF) took on the role of opposition to postwar governments.
 On 12 November 1947, there was a demonstration in Marseilles called by the communist union CGT and the French Communist Party; some of the local CRS (a majority of whom were communists at the time), refused to act against it and several companies were dissolved as a consequence while a few more were reorganized in 1948 to remove communist influence from their ranks.

 CRS detachments were created in some of the French overseas territories in 1950.
 The Guadeloupe and Réunion detachments were transformed into companies during the early 1960s but these were disestablished in the 1990s.
+(Note: CRS companies were frequently deployed as reinforcement to the overseas departments and territories until the 1990s but this practice has been discontinued and only mobile gendarmerie units are sent overseas - or abroad - nowadays.)
 Up to sixteen additional companies were created in Algeria during the Algerian War of Independence and disestablished at the end of the conflict.

 CRS equipment and organization have evolved in phases.
 A major change in equipment followed the May 1968 demonstrations.
 During the 1990s, the equipment continued to evolve and the CRS were re-equipped with smaller vans to better adapt the companies to the urban environment (both in their surveillance and riot control missions).

 Missions

 The "general service" companies, together with the mobile gendarmerie, constitute a highly mobile reserve force for the government.
+(Note: The generic term used by the French administration to describe both CRS and the mobile gendarmerie squadrons is "Unités de forces mobiles" (Mobile forces units).)
 Their missions include: